Augsburger Straße (Berlin U-Bahn)

 Augsburger Straße is a Berlin U-Bahn station on the line.
 It is located in Charlottenburg under Nürnberger Straße where Augsburger Straße crosses it.
-Station and street are named after the city of Augsburg.
+The station and street are named after the city of Augsburg.

 Augsburger Straße station was built in 1960/61 and opened on 8 May 1961, after the replacement of the Nürnberger Platz station by the new Spichernstraße interchange with the U9 line left too great a distance between stations for city centre service.
 It is 491 m north of the Spichernstraße station and 615 m south of Wittenbergplatz.

-The station has 2 side platforms with exits at each end and a passenger tunnel under the tracks.
+The station has two side platforms with exits at each end and a passenger tunnel under the tracks.
 The walls are tiled in dark orange or "red-brown".
 As at Spichernstraße, there is a drop ceiling which causes a powerful draught.
 There are only stairs at the exits, thus this station is inaccessible to people with mobility problems.